 This summer, our virtual class on traditional Greek dances was, we admit, a bit of a challenge because the music, when played over Zoom, was unrecognizable.
-Athens faculty member Myrto Malamou, worked with our Petros Santamouris to create this recording of her dance lesson.
-Have a look and join Myrto in one (or more!) of the dances she introduced.
-They are:
+Athens faculty member Myrto Malamou, worked with our Petros Santamouris to create a virtual dance lesson.
+Myrto introduced these dances:

 Χασαποσέρβικο / Hasaposerviko, a dance from what once was Greek Asia Minor, now the western seaboard of Turkey.
 The bouzouki, a large bellied string instrument, is the main musical accompaniment.

 Καλαματιανός / Kalamatianos is a popular dance, often referred to as Συρτός / Syrtos.
 It seems to have its roots in antiquity.
 Some ancient vases are decorated with dancers moving in a way that suggests the Kalamatianos.
 The name Kalamatianos indicates its modern origin from the city of Kalamata in the Peloponnese, or southern Greece.

 Χασάπικο (Συρτάκι) / Hasapiko, more commonly known as the Syrtaki, is a relatively modern invention made famous in the movie Zorba the Greek.
 You can watch Anthony Quinn’s Zorbas teach the young Englishman Basil how to do the Syrtaki at about 2 minutes into this video.

 The photographs in this post were shot in 2017 by photographer and friend Petros Dellatolas, @petrosdellatolas